President of the Confederate States of America

-The president of the Confederate States was the head of state and head of government of the unrecognized breakaway Confederate States.
+The president of the Confederate States was the head of state and head of government of the unrecognized breakaway Confederate States of America.
 The president was the chief executive of the federal government and commander-in-chief of the Confederate Army and Navy.

 Article II of the Constitution of the Confederate States vested executive power of the Confederacy in the president.
 The power included execution of law, along with responsibility for appointing executive, diplomatic, regulatory and judicial officers, and concluding treaties with foreign powers with the advice and consent of the senate.
 He was further empowered to grant reprieves and pardons, and convene and adjourn either or both houses of Congress under extraordinary circumstances.

 The president was indirectly elected by the people through the Electoral College to a six-year term, and was one of two nationally elected Confederate officers, the other being the vice president.
 On February 18, 1861, Jefferson Davis became president of the provisional government, as well as the only person to assume the position.
 On February 22, 1862, he became president of the permanent government and served in that capacity until the Confederacy's military collapse.
 The Confederate States cabinet declared the Confederacy dissolved May 5, 1865, after which Davis stopped attempting to exercise his office's powers and duties.
 May 5 is therefore generally considered to be the day the Confederate States of America (and its presidency) were formally abolished.
 Davis himself was captured by elements of the United States Cavalry five days later.

 Powers and duties

 The constitutional powers of the president of the Confederate States were similar to those of the president of the United States.
 The permanent Confederate States Constitution made him commander-in-chief of the Army, Navy, and militia of the confederated states when called into service of the Confederate States.
 He was also empowered to grant reprieves and pardons for offenses against the Confederate States.
 He was authorized to make treaties; to nominate and appoint diplomatic representatives, judges, and other officers of the Confederate States (including the heads of the executive departments) by and with the consent of the Confederate States Senate; and to remove such representatives and officers.
 During a Senate recess, he could fill vacancies but not reappoint persons previously rejected by the Senate.
 He was to supply Congress with information, recommend legislation, receive ambassadors and other public ministers, see that federal laws were faithfully executed, and commission all officers of the military and naval forces of the Confederate States.

-One power the Confederate President that differed from the United States President was the power of line-item veto, which was mostly delegated to U.S. governors.
+One power of the Confederate president that differed from the United States president was the power of line-item veto, which was mostly delegated to U.S. governors.
 Davis did not use the line-item veto before the end of the war.